Yldrmceyy/VeterinaryProject/README.md

 # Veterinary Management System

 This project is an API developed to manage the business processes of a veterinary clinic.
-The system will be used by veterinary staff and includes doctor, customer, and animal management, vaccine records, and appointment tracking.
+It utilizes an n-tier architecture and offers comprehensive functions for managing animals, appointments, doctors, clients, vaccinations, and the current date.

 ## Contents